 Probably they were bred only to be sitting and sleeping next to their king/queen.

 This small dog breed has grown in popularity since 2000 thanks to their funny character.
 Currently, the Cavalier King Charles Spaniel ranks as the 18th most popular breed in the United States.

-They love to snuggle and hate to be away from their family.
-Put simply: a perfect combination for lightly active families.
+This calm dog loves to snuggle and hates to be away from their family.
+Put simply: a perfect combination and companion dog for lightly active families.

 There is a reason why apartment dwellers pick French Bulldogs.
 They do not bark, rarely shed, and need only a quick walk around the block.